Mauritius Business and much more

 - Full opening of the island!

-- Freely explore our island and its attractions throughout your holiday
+- You must be fully vaccinated to freely explore our island and its attractions throughout your holiday

-- You must present a negative PCR test taken within 72 hours prior to departure to be allowed entry in Mauritius
+- You must present a negative PCR test taken within 72 hours from your last point of embarkation

 Where Is Mauritius Located?